clarklab/sketch-invision-prototype/README.md

 ![](step-9.png)

 With your basic home screen complete, we're going to copy the entire screen into your other artboard, "home-menu-open".
-Simply just select all our current elements (CMD+A or click and drag to select) and then duplicate (CMD+D).
+Simply just select all our current elements and then duplicate (CMD+D).
 Drag your new layers into the "home-menu-open" artboard.

 Since everything we just duplicated is a symbol, any changes you make on the "home" artboard will be immediately reflected on the "home-menu-open" artboard (and vice versa).